Williloo/sus1531/README.md

 When running your code or tests as part of the automarking, we place a 90 second timer on the running of your group's tests.
 This is more than enough time to complete everything unless you're doing something very wrong or silly with your code.
 As long as your tests take under 90 seconds to run, you don't have to worry about it potentially taking longer when we run automarking.

 ### 💻 8.2.
-Pre-submission Leaderboard
+Pre-submission Preview

 In the days preceding iterations 1, 2, and 3's due date, we will be running your code against the actual automarkers (the same ones that determine your final mark) and publishing the results of every group on the [marking runs page](https://cgi.cse.unsw.edu.au/~cs1531/NOW/content/project/runs).
 You will get to see the current mark (within a range) of your submission, as well as how your group ranks within the cohort.
 You will not receive any elaboration on how that mark was determined - if your mark isn't what you expect, work with your group and/or tutor to debug your code and write more tests.

-You must have the code you wish to be tested in your `master` branch by **10pm** the night before leaderboard runs.
+You must have the code you wish to be tested in your `master` branch by **10pm** the night before preview runs.

-The leaderboard will be updated on Monday, Wednesday, and Friday morning during the week that the iteration is due.
+The preview will be updated on Monday, Wednesday, and Friday morning during the week that the iteration is due.

-This leaderboard run gives you a chance to sanity check your automark (without knowing the details of what you did right and wrong), and is just a bit of fun.
+This preview run gives you a chance to sanity check your automark (without knowing the details of what you did right and wrong), and is just a bit of fun.

 ## 👀 9.
 Plagiarism & Academic Misconduct Notice
 Your program must be entirely your group’s work.
 Plagiarism detection software will be used to compare all submissions pairwise (including submissions for similar assignments in previous terms) and serious penalties will be applied, including an entry on UNSW's plagiarism register.